 Things to Do in Studio City

-Explore the shops of Hogsmeade and ride family-friendly rollercoasters at The Wizarding World of Harry Potter.
-Go on a hike through the 122-acre Fryman Canyon Park.
-Enroll the kids in hip-hop lessons, or take a master class from popular choreographers like Brain Friedman, Twitch, or Travis Wall at Millennium Dance Complex.
-Let the kids climb the rock wall or ride the train while you pick up fresh produce at Studio City Farmers Market.
-Join a book club with your kids or attend poetry readings and open mic night at Studio City Branch Library.
-Spend the morning playing the nine-hole golf course at Weddington Golf & Tennis.
-Pop into Joan’s on Third for a Fried Chicken Sandwich, Tuna Salad, or PB&J. Grab homestyle meals, such as a Cheese Omelette or Mushroom Swiss Burger, at Your Good Neighbor Restaurant.
+Explore the shops of Hogsmeade and ride family-friendly rollercoasters at The Wizarding World of Harry Potter at Universal Studios Hollywood.
+Enroll the kids in hip-hop lessons or take a master class from famous choreographers like Brian Friedman or Travis Wall at Millennium Dance Complex.
+Join a book club with your kids or attend poetry readings at Studio City Branch Library.
+Spend the morning playing the nine-hole course at Weddington Golf & Tennis.
+Try the Fried Chicken Sandwich, Tuna Salad, or PB&J at Joan’s on Third.
 Sample Argentinian food like Pechuga Napolitana, Arroz Del Campo, or Canelones at Lala’s Argentine Grill.
-Or get a babysitter and head over to Firefly for a Pork Porterhouse and a handcrafted cocktail.
+Or get a babysitter and enjoy Mushroom Pappardelle with a handcrafted cocktail at Firefly.

 Moving to LA?
 Extra Space Storage has self storage facilities throughout the City of Angels, so we can help make your move as convenient as possible.
-Find a storage unit near you!
+Find self storage in Los Angeles!

 Neighborhood statistics from AreaVibes